GLUTEN FREE BUTTERNUT SQUASH CAKE WITH MAPLE CREAM CHEESE FROSTING

 - 8 oz cream cheese- preferably without gums or fillers.
 I used Sierra Nevada Brand, Gina Marie and Dianna Supreme are two other fantastic options.

 - Preheat oven to 350º and line a buttered 9 inch cake pane with parchment paper.

-- Allow to cool on a wire rack before turning onto a plate and frosting.
-Top with orange or kumquat zest for a pretty and yummy touch!
+- Cool on a wire rack for 20 minutes then turn the cake onto a plate to cool completely.
+Cool completely before frosting with maple cream cheese icing.
+Top with orange zest for a pretty and yummy touch!

-- Beat all ingredients on medium-high until light and fluffy
+- Beat all ingredients on medium-high until well-combined